phetdam/c-npy-demo/README.rst

 implementation where a minimalistic C implementation of Halley's/Newton's method is used to solve for the price but iteration through prices is done in Python, and a pure C implementation that directly uses the NumPy C API.
-The script illustrates the difference in speed between operating on NumPy array elements directly in C versus iterating through the prices in Python and using ctypes__ to call the C function for each price.
+The script illustrates the difference in speed between operating on NumPy arrays directly in C versus iterating through the prices in Python and using ctypes__ to call the C function for each price.

 There is a small test suite that can be run with pytest__ after installation.